 6. Shop Sayulita’s boho shops & art galleries

 Tons of cute boho stores filled with crochet swim tops, dreamcatchers, and flowy beach skirts line Sayulita’s colorful streets.
-My favorite shops to visit all have this type of earthy, boho vibes; they are Evoke the Spirit, R2 Fashion, Artefakto, Rosemary, Manantial (just to name a few!) and the open-air shops down the street on the way to the beach are so cute too!
+My favorite shops to visit all have this type of earthy, boho vibes; they are Evoke the Spirit, R2 Fashion, Artefakto, Rosemary, Manantial (just to name a few!), and the open-air shops down the street on the way to the beach are so cute too!

 You’ll also notice the plethora of stunning art galleries in and around Sayulita.
-Most of the art galleries feature Huichol art, beaded work, sculptures, paintings, jewelry, among other crafts.
+Most of the art galleries feature Huichol art, beaded work, sculptures, paintings, and jewelry, among other crafts.
 The Laughing Jaguar is kind of a mix between a shop and a gallery, featuring Mexican artwork and home decor.
 They even have pet collars stitched with native Huichol designs and colors!

 7. Sip a margarita in style at the Atico Swing Bar

 There’s no place that makes me feel like I’m in Sayulita more than the hip Atico Hookah/Swing Bar.
 It’s here where you can test your balance on a swing while juggling a drink in your hand.
 (It’s harder than it seems!)
 I really enjoy coming to Atico’s simply for the atmosphere.